accosmin-org/libnano/docs/intro.md

         check formatting with clang-format (the code will be modified in-place) --check-markdown-docs
-        check the markdown documentation (e.g. invalid C++ includes, invalid local links) -D[option]
+        check the markdown documentation (e.g. invalid C++ includes, invalid local links) --check-source-files
+        check the source files are used properly (e.g. unreferenced files in CMake scripts) -D[option]
         options to pass directly to cmake build (e.g. -DCMAKE_BUILD_TYPE=Debug -DBUILD_SHARED_LIBS=ON) -G[option]